Full Text of Tonight’s Tri-County Public Health Order

 · Social distancing recommendations include limiting contact of people within 6 feet from each other.

-· Older adults and individuals with underlying medical conditions that are at increased risk of serious COVID-19 are encouraged not to attend (including
+· Older adults and individuals with underlying medical conditions that are at increased risk of serious COVID-19 are encouraged not to attend (including employees). · Potential screenings for COVID-19 symptoms each day and exclusion from the gathering if symptomatic.

 · Proper hand hygiene and sanitation measures must be readily available to all attendees, employees, and vendors.